Deploying Behind Proxies¶

 If your Kubernetes cluster is behind an HTTP proxy or firewall, follow the instructions below to ensure Robusta and HolmesGPT has the necessary access.

-Set the HTTP_PROXY and HTTPS_PROXY environment variables.
-You can do so with the following Helm values:
+Set the HTTP_PROXY and HTTPS_PROXY environment variables in your Helm values:

 Domains Used by Robusta Saas UI¶